Hartman5/Meta-API-Security-Reversed/readMe.md

 # Meta's Security Reversed

 This repository will continue to grow, until every single Meta security header / parameter is reversed.
-All files are ready to be implemented into any automation / scraper, for custom work: **contact on Telegram @Hartman50**
+All files are ready to be implemented into any automation / scraper, for custom work: **contact on Telegram @reversewasm**

 Majority of the files in this repository are very straight foward, and easy to use.
 I'll explain the setup for more complicated configurations below.